5 Steps to Move On and Let Go of a Past Relationship

 Just as your emotions need to be expressed, your questions do too.
 So if your situation allows for you to have a conversation with your previous partner then consider when might be a good time to have a conversation based on how you're feeling and healing.

 Keep in mind that the answer might come in many forms.
 When I think back to my former relationships, there have been answers that came in really beautiful back and forth conversations with a lot of care and love contained within them.
 There have also been answers in the form of silence.
 Either way, I gained a new understanding when I was ready to.
-I encourage you to do the same... seek the answers you need and be open to whatever form they may come to you in.
+I encourage you to do the same... be open to the fact that sometimes understanding comes through conversation.
+Sometimes through distance.
+Sometimes through patterns becoming clearer over time.
+And sometimes we slowly realize that another person may never be able to give us the resolution we hoped for.

 If it comes in the form of a conversation, then you have a specific response to your question that you can take with you and that will contribute to your understanding.
 If your previous partner avoids your request for answers, that too can contribute to your understanding of what happened in the relationship and perhaps what led to it ending.
 Our behavior says a lot about how we're feeling and it's no different when we're seeking answers and hoping that someone will provide them.
 We get answers from reaching out, we get answers from the response that's provided and how it's provided, and we also get answers from the journey that follows us seeking and making meaning from the answers that we wanted.